 The Ambassador has now grown to an established global network of 35 Ambassadors (17 female and 18 male) representing a total of 26 countries currently.

-The purpose of the online meeting is to enable the Ambassador to meet in a collective forum and share their thoughts and ideas for the progression of a strong and uniform nuclear security culture.
+The purpose of the online meeting was to enable the Ambassador to meet in a collective forum and share their thoughts and ideas for the progression of a strong and uniform nuclear security culture.

 One of the outcomes from the recent UK COP26 Presidency meeting, held in Glasgow, Scotland was the continuing commitment by global leaders to reduce global emissions of greenhouse gases (GHGs); the 2015 Paris Agreement having set a goal of holding “the increase in global average temperature to well below 2 degrees Celsius above pre-industrial levels and pursuing efforts to limit the temperature increase to 1.5 degrees Celsius above pre-industrial levels.”
 The debate continues about how this will be achieved and what future low carbon energy technologies will contribute to achieving the reduction in average global temperatures required.
 What is known, is that current civil nuclear technologies have contributed to stemming temperature increases over the last 20 to 30 years and that nuclear can have a continued role for climate change as demand for electricity and subsequent emissions grow.

-The event will aim to highlight the importance of climate change and the role civil nuclear has to play to achieve a carbon net zero.
+The event aimed to highlight the importance of climate change and the role civil nuclear has to play to achieve a carbon net zero.
 With this brings changes in terms of technology, digitalisation, infrastructure, logistics, capacity, capability and the importance of maintaining safety of operations and considerations for the continued security of nuclear and other radioactive materials.

-The webinar will include the following sessions:
+The webinar included the following sessions: